 See the Full Assessment

 Local Motion worked with community health and municipal staff to identify issues and opportunities for making biking and walking safer and more accessible in St. Johnsbury.
-The assessment included a community visit, tour and discussion resulting in the identification a number of ideas and solutions.
+The assessment included a community visit, tour, and discussion resulting in the identification of a number of ideas and solutions.

 - Reconfigure traffic flow at Main Street and Western Avenue.

 - Install temporary improvements on a “pop-up” experimental basis at Main Street and Eastern Avenue.

 - Reduce lane widths and install bike lanes on Main Street.